 Note: The optional method might cause slight visible quality loss.
 But it is workable if you play the video on iPhone and other devices with small screens.
 Because they cannot display too much color and luminance changes.

 Browse to choose a folder to save the compressed video.
 And tick the box before "Nvidia/Intel/AMD" to activate hardware acceleration.
 Then hit the "RUN" button, and your large high-res video will be compressed and exported in seconds.

 The output folder will pop up automatically when the compression is over.
 Now you can check the video file size and image quality.
 The video in our tutorial has been compressed by 64% without any visible quality loss after being re-encoded by H.265/HEVC.

-2. How to Compress Video without Losing Quality in HandBrake
+Method 2.
+Compress Video without Losing Quality with HandBrake

 HandBrake is a free and open source program for video conversion.
 Also, it can function as a free video compressor on Mac, Windows, and Linux.
 Based on FFmpeg video decoding and encoding libraries, it can compress large videos with common encoders, like H.264 (x264), H.265 (x265), MPEG-4, and MPEG-2.

 HandBrake provides mainly two modes of video encoding: the Avg Bitrate option for more control over the output file size while sacrificing the video quality, while the Constant Quality does the opposite.